The Top 10 Worst “Community” Fish

 There are no such thing as bad fish, just owners who have not done proper research before purchasing them.
 “Community” tanks can be constructed in a variety of ways, it just depends on what kind of community you want.
 For example, Lake Malawi cichlids, when kept in the appropriate water parameters and in the correct set up, can create an active and interesting social community.
 This is also true for aggressive fish such as the red-tailed black shark, or shy and sensitive fish like celestial danios.
 The key is to read up on the conditions that a fish will prefer before buying it.
-There are a few ideas to consider when building a community, such as diet, social preferences and water conditions, and then you can simply find fish with similar requirements.

 The 10 worst community fish are: